• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 Her shoulders relaxed, and her gaze seemed to soften ever so slightly.

-"Every class here has undergone initiation before.
-Treat it with care and you'll be fine.
+"Every slayer here has undergone initiation before.
+Treat the Grimm with due caution, and you will be fine.
+Gauge the risks, know your own strength.
 We'd much rather you return empty handed than in a casket, so think carefully."
 She ended her speech with a nod and stepped back in line with Ozpin- The headmaster, if Dyllaine's memory served correctly.

 Glynda nodded to Ozpin who held up a hand.
 An array of green symbols flashed across his fingers in an instant, before he snapped his fingers together.
 A ring of green light pulsed across everyone in attendance.